COVID RELATED | HTW Law - Employment Lawyer

 In September, 2020, O. Reg.
 492/20 was introduced where the Ontario Government amended O.Reg.
 228/20 to extend deemed emergency leave under Employment Standards Act (ESA) to January 2, 2021.
 On December 17, 2020, O. Reg.
 765/20 was introduced where the Ontario Government further amended O.Reg.
 228/20 to extend deemed emergency leave under ESA from January 2, 2021 to July 3, 2021.
 On or about June 4, 2021, the deemed emergency leave was further extended again.
 O. Reg.
 412/21 was introduced where the Ontario Government further amended O.Reg.
 228/20 to extend deemed emergency leave under ESA from July 3, 2021, to September 25, 2021.

 In essence, employment law in related to layoffs are temporarily statutory suspended until IDEL curtails in September.
+It's unsure whether there will be any further extension after January 1, 2022.

 Do note that, however, in a pre-COVID world, only if the employee's contract allows it, may an employer place him or her on a temporary layoff.
 If the written employment contract is silent as to temporary lay-offs, an Employer has NO RIGHT to put an employee on a lay-off unless the employee expressly agreed, acquiesced by his or her conduct (i.e. have accepted past lay-offs without complaint) or there is a demonstrable industry norm that provides for such regular layoffs.